 Yarrow prepared as tea is a wonderful ally in the face of tough colds.
-Its diaphoretic action makes it especially useful at the onset of fever or in cases of obstructed perspiration (1).
-Diaphoretic plants “move the circulation toward the surface of the body, helping to cool it off through sweating, and increasing the immunological activity on the “front lines” of the body’s battle against the cold” (6).
-For these same reasons it is a common plant accompaniment to sweat lodges and other types of therapeutic sweating where the “front lines” of the battlefield can be physical as well as spiritual.
-Yarrow opens pores and purifies the blood, a great combination for eruptive conditions such as measles, chickenpox, fevers, etc. In TCM, yarrow’s benefits here would be described as tonifying Qi or releasing to the exterior (5).
+Its diaphoretic action makes it potentially useful at the onset of fever or in cases of obstructed perspiration.
+In TCM, yarrow’s benefits here would be described as tonifying Qi or releasing to the exterior.
 No doubt related to these indications, yarrow also has a reputation for being generally beneficial to kidney disorders.

 Yarrow has an additional affinity for the pancreas and the lungs.
-It can benefit “thick blood,” which occurs when liver or pancreatic function is compromised due to high insulin levels or low digestive enzymes (10).
-Here, the blood contains more fats and other dense compounds that struggle to move freely through the blood vessels.
-This causes overexertion on the heart and improper gas exchange within the lungs, which puts stress on the entire body.
-Yarrow stimulates pancreatic function and boosts blood flow to help avoid these instances, but can benefit the anxiety or insomnia that may follow if thick blood does set in.
+It can benefit “thick blood,” which occurs when liver or pancreatic function is compromised due to high insulin levels or low digestive enzymes.
+Yarrow can stimulate pancreatic function and boosts blood flow to help avoid these instances.

-Yarrow contains flavonoids and bitter, aromatic compounds that increase saliva and stomach acid production, aiding digestion.
-It is actually one of the bitter herbs used to make Vermouth and has historically been used as a bitter hops substitute in beer brewing!
-Yarrow benefits general inflammation, especially in the digestive tract, and has been known to act on heartburn.
-It is approved by the German Commission E to support healthy appetite.
-It also acts as a muscle relaxant on both the uterus and intestine, soothing menstrual and stomach cramps
+Yarrow contains flavonoids and bitter, aromatic compounds that can increase saliva and stomach acid production, aiding digestion.
+Yarrow may benefit general inflammation, especially in the digestive tract, and has been known to act on heartburn.
+It also may act as a muscle relaxant on both the uterus and intestine, soothing menstrual and stomach cramps.